Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Introduction

-In this paper, we tackle the heterogeneous and partial label problem in multi-source deep learning for the purpose of improved lesion detection.
-As a major task in medical image analysis, lesion detection aims at assisting radiologists to locate abnormal image findings, decrease reading time and improve accuracy/sensitivity~\cite{Litjens2017survey, Sahiner2018survey}.
+In this paper, we tackle the heterogeneous and partial label problem to aid large-scale multi-source deep learning in the lesion detection task.
+As a major task in medical image analysis, lesion detection aims to help radiologists locate abnormal image findings, so as to decrease reading time and improve accuracy~\cite{Litjens2017survey, Sahiner2018survey}.
 Existing lesion detection works commonly focus on lesions of specific types and organs.
-For example, lung nodules~\cite{Setio2017LUNA, Zhu2018DeepEM, dou2017multilevel}, liver tumors~\cite{Wang2019LiTS}, and lymph nodes~\cite{Roth2016randView, Shin2016TMICNN, zhu2020detecting} have been extensively studied.
-However, in real clinical scenarios, a CT scan may contain multiple types of lesions in different organs.
+For example, lung nodules~\cite{Setio2017LUNA, Zhu2018DeepEM, dou2017multilevel}, liver tumors~\cite{Wang2019LiTS}, and lymph nodes~\cite{Roth2016randView, Shin2016TMICNN,zhu2020detecting} have been extensively studied.
+However, in clinical scenarios, a CT scan may contain multiple types of lesions in different organs.
 For instance, metastasis (\eg, lung cancer) can spread to regional lymph nodes and other body parts (\eg, liver, bone, adrenal, etc.).
 Clinicians need to locate all types of findings to determine the patient's tumor stage and future treatment~\cite{Eisenhauer2009RECIST}.
 The RSNA standard radiology report templates~\cite{RSNA2020template} also direct radiologists to examine multiple body parts.
-As an example, for chest CT, the RSNA template asks for findings in lungs, airways, pleural space, heart, pericardium, mediastinum, hila, thoracic vessels, bones, and chest wall.
-In order to meet this realistic clinical need, universal lesion detection (ULD) is attracting increasing attention~\cite{Yan20183DCE, Wang2019universal, Li2019MVP, Wang2019LiTS, Yan2019MULAN}.
+For chest CT, the RSNA template asks for findings in lungs, airways, pleural space, heart, pericardium, mediastinum, hila, thoracic vessels, bones, and chest wall.
+In order to meet this clinical need, universal lesion detection (ULD) is attracting increasing attention~\cite{Yan20183DCE, Wang2019universal, Li2019MVP, Wang2019LiTS, Yan2019MULAN}.
 ULD tries to find various lesions discoverable on a single CT scan, imitating what many radiologists commonly do in their daily work.
 It is more efficient and scalable than designing a special model for every lesion type.
-ULD can complement single-type lesion models by finding relatively rare but still clinically significant lesion instances/types that cannot be covered by single-type lesion detection models.
+It can complement single-type models by finding relatively rare but still clinically significant lesion types that cannot be covered by single-type lesion detection models.